-It is important to understand how the employer is using the data.
-It could be that they are general shots of employees and not being distributed to the public so there may be a difference between a photo that identifies the individual and an anonymous photo used for marketing purposes.
-When the photos are identifiable this could reveal something about someone’s health, disability or racial origin and this could be seen as sensitive personal data.
+It is important to understand how the employer is using the data, in this case, photographs.
+There is a difference between a photo that identifies the individual and an anonymised photograph that is used for marketing purposes.
+When an employee is identifiable in a photograph, information related to the employee’s health, disability or racial origin could be communicated and this could be classed as ‘sensitive’ personal data.

-What does an employer do under the GDPR?
+What can an employer do under the GDPR?

-The use of employee images to generate general employee engagement within the workplace and to promote the business externally to customers to generate business could be explored as a means of establishing a legitimate interest as a lawful basis for using the photos.
+The use of employee photographs to generate employee engagement within the workplace and to promote the business externally to customers in order to generate future business could be explored as a means of establishing a legitimate interest as a lawful basis for using the photos.

-The employer also needs to provide fair processing information to its employees in accordance with GDPR requirements to ensure that they are aware that their personal data may be processed for such purposes.
+The employer also needs to provide fair processing information to its employees in accordance with GDPR requirements to ensure that employees are aware that their personal data may be processed for such purposes.

-The advice from the ICO to employers is that relying upon consent to process employee personal data should be of the last resort unless in the circumstances, obtaining consent is mandatory, because of the uneven relationship between employer and employee.
-The reason why is that there are stricter rules for obtaining consent under the GDPR, which includes requiring that consent must be freely given.
+The advice from the ICO to employers is that relying upon consent to process employee personal data should be viewed as a last resort, because of the uneven relationship between an employer and employee.
+There are stricter rules for obtaining consent under the GDPR, which includes requiring that consent must be freely given.

-Unfortunately, if the data is seen as sensitive data whereby a person heath or racial origin is easily identifiable then it is hard to see how its use could be justified without first obtaining consent.
+If the data is classed as ‘sensitive data’ whereby an employee’s heath or racial origin is easily identifiable then it is hard to see how its use could be justified without first obtaining consent.

-It is possible it is a case where consent of the employee could be relied upon and in most cases an employee would give consent because it may be good for them to raise their profile but in accordance with GDPR requirements for use of consent, the employee should be allowed to withdraw consent at any time and their photo needs to be removed which could cause a problem for the employer.
+In many cases an employee is likely to give consent for their photograph to be used, as it can help to raise an individual’s professional profile, but in accordance with GDPR requirements for use of consent, the employee should be allowed to withdraw their consent at any time and their photograph needs to be removed at this point which can cause a problem for the employer.

-In this context, it would also be necessary to look at any contract terms, policy or staff handbook to see what they say about taking photographs in this type of situation although this does not get over the problem a staff handbook would not give the employer the grounds to process sensitive data as lawful.
+In this context, it would also be necessary to look at any contract terms, policies or references in the staff handbook to see what is said about taking photographs of employees, although this wouldn’t automatically give an employer the grounds to lawfully process sensitive data.

 Privacy under the Human Rights Act

-You could do this by requesting that the employee sign a form, which should set out how the image will be used so that the employee can provide appropriate consent to that use.
-The consent form should include, among other things, full details on how the photograph will be used and where it will appear.
+An employer could do this by requesting that the employee signs a form, which should set out how the image will be used, so that the employee can provide appropriate consent for that use.
+The consent form should include, among other things, full details about how the photograph will be used and where it will appear.